elastic/kibana/x-pack/legacy/plugins/fleet/dev_docs/api/agents_enroll.md

 ## Expected errors

-The API will return a response with a `401` status code and an error if the enrollment token is invalid like this:
+The API will return a response with a `401` status code and an error if the enrollment apiKey is invalid like this:

 ```js
 {